Ameba-AIoT/ameba-iot-docs/amebalite/en/application_note/user_config/src/user_config.rst

       */
       u8 Boot_SocClk_Info_Idx = 0xFF;

-3. Re-build and download the new image.
+3. Re-build the project and download the new image.

 Now, the clock of KM4/KR4 is 400MHz, PSRAM controller is 400MHz (twice the PSRAM), and core power is 1.0V.
 The clocks of left modules in |CHIP_NAME| will be set to a reasonable value by software automatically based on their maximum speeds.

 .. note:: The PLLD can be disabled if you do not need it work.

 Boot Log
 ~~~~~~~~~~
 Bootloader Log
 ^^^^^^^^^^^^^^^^^
-The bootloader log is enabled by default and can be disabled in \ ``\component\soc\amebalite\usrcfg\ameba_bootcfg.c.``\
+The bootloader log is enabled by default and can be disabled in ``\component\soc\amebalite\usrcfg\ameba_bootcfg.c``.

 .. code-block:: c